 Historically, to minimize our use of cash, we have used a variety of equity and equity-linked instruments to compensate employees, consultants and other service providers.
 The use of these instruments has resulted in charges to the results of operations, which have been significant in the past.

 Other Income (Expense)

-Total other income (expense) is primarily comprised of investment income on cash and marketable securities, offset by interest expense on notes and loans payables.
+Total other income (expense) is primarily comprised of investment income on cash and marketable securities.

 Analysis of Liquidity and Capital Resources